Garlic is one of my favorite plants to grow in the garden.

 Plants That Repel Nematodes

-Thrips eat the garlic leaves and cause damage that can stunt the growth the plant and garlic bulb, and lead to even worse problems like wilting and possible plant death.
+Thrips eat the garlic leaves and cause damage that can stunt the growth of garlic plants and the garlic bulb, and lead to even worse problems like wilting and possible plant death.

 Plants that repel Thrips